-- Positive overall performance of the Group, - Nothing jeopardizing adequate equity backing, - Sufficient liquidity of the Bank and - Fulfillment of the combined capital buffer requirements.
+- positive overall performance of the Group, - nothing jeopardizing adequate equity backing, - sufficient liquidity of the Bank and - fulfillment of the combined capital buffer requirements.

-The remuneration components from previous years deferred for payment in 2021 were reviewed for malus criteria.
-No malus/clawback scenarios were identified in 2021.
+The remuneration components from previous years deferred for payment in 2022 were reviewed for malus criteria.
+No malus circumstances were identified in 2022.
+There were also no clawback scenarios.